-5.1.1 AOC Archaeology will liaise with the City of Edinburgh Council Archaeology Service at all times to ensure they are aware of fieldwork dates and can schedule monitoring visits.
+5.1.1 AOC Archaeology Group will liaise with the City of Edinburgh Council Archaeological Service at all times to ensure they are aware of fieldwork dates and can schedule monitoring visits.
+A mobile phone will be present on site at all times.

-5.2 Health and Safety
+5.2 Health & Safety